 - Gates should have a positive stop at the full open position.

 Now that you have selected your type and design of gate, you are ready for part two of this How To article: How To Select Your Gate Operator.

 Gate operators are designed to move gates in two directions.
-This requires an electric motor.
-The bigger the gate, the more powerful the motor application.
+This requires an electric gate motor.
+The bigger the gate, the more powerful the gate motor.
 Gate operators are manufactured to meet specific gate design characteristics.
 These include gate size, weight, wind loading and frequency of use.
-Each gate operator manufacturer provides an easy to use chart that assist you in selecting your gate operator based on these characteristics.
+Each gate opener manufacturer provides an easy to use chart that assists you in selecting your gate opener based on these characteristics: